 Here are our 5 ways to service companies using cloud services.

-- File-sharing: Along with accessibility, companies that use the cloud are often doing so to enable different individuals or teams to access information simultaneously.
-Having a back-up system that saves changes to data instantaneously is a huge benefit in a cloud storage company, making collaboration much more user friendly and saving time and money for a company.
+Along with accessibility, companies that use the cloud are often doing so to enable different individuals or teams to access information simultaneously.
+Having a backup system that saves changes to data instantaneously is a huge benefit for a cloud storage company, making collaboration much more user-friendly and saving time and money for a company.

-- Tech support: One of the perks of utilizing a cloud based service is that IT is included in the package – so waiting for troubleshooting various servers should be a thing of the past.
+One of the perks of utilizing a cloud-based service is that IT is included in the package – so waiting for troubleshooting various servers should be a thing of the past.
 If your cloud-based service doesn’t have a reliable turnaround when it comes to fixing technological and hardware problems, companies will find out, and they will choose another cloud for their storage.

-- Security: Keeping important documents on one or two laptops was a huge risk for businesses, and cloud based servicing makes that risk a thing of the past.
+Keeping important documents on one or two laptops was a huge risk for businesses, and cloud-based servicing makes that risk a thing of the past.
 With a cloud, a company can access anything from anywhere, whether their laptop was stolen or not.
 That being said, a company has to be confident that their network will be secure on your cloud, and safe from hackers and viruses.

 Every growing company needs a cloud that they can rely on – by providing these five services, you can be sure to engage clients year after year.

 As businesses continue to expand their integration of the public cloud, IT and security professionals are identifying a need to incorporate improved cloud-monitoring and cloud-auditing capabilities.
 This process of identifying cloud use within a company and then monitoring potential data privacy and/or compliance risks that need to be mitigated is an integral component of developing proper cloud monitoring.
 Cloud monitoring includes a fundamental understanding of what clouds are being accessed by staff and regularly updating business practices to ensure accessibility and security.